hossain-khan/medium-api-android-sample/README.md

 During my testing I found bug in generated `ApiClient` class related to ApiKey authentication.
 Update following block of code to make it compatible with api key authentication.

-On the default constructor comment out calling `createDefaultAdapter()` method as follows:
+On the default constructor disable `createDefaultAdapter()` method as follows:
 ```java
 public ApiClient() {
     apiAuthorizations = new LinkedHashMap<String, Interceptor>();